Anglo-Zanzibar War: Duration

-The war, lasting less than three-quarters of an hour, is sometimes considered the shortest in recorded history.
+The war, lasting less than three-quarters of an hour, is considered the shortest in recorded history.
 Several durations are given by sources, including 38, 40 and 45 minutes, but the 38-minute duration is the most often quoted.
 The variation is due to confusion over what actually constitutes the start and end of a war.
 Some sources take the start of the war as the order to open fire at 09:00 and some with the start of actual firing at 09:02.
-The end of the war is usually put at 09:37, when the last shots were fired and the palace flag struck, but some sources place it at 09:45.
+The end of the war is usually put at 09:40, when the last shots were fired and the palace flag struck, but some sources place it at 09:45.
 The logbooks of the British ships also suffer from this uncertainty with St George indicating that cease-fire was called and Khalid entered the German consulate at 09:35, Thrush at 09:40, Racoon at 09:41, and Philomel and Sparrow at 09:45.